cjakuc/SQL_Practice/README.md

 This is a quick python project that I threw together to get some more hands on experience doing complex queries in SQL.
 It is very much a work in progress.
 I locally hosted sample data from [here](https://www.postgresqltutorial.com/postgresql-sample-database/).

-results.txt will the questions I seek to answer, the queries I used, and their results
+`results.txt` will the questions I seek to answer, the queries I used, and their results

-printable-postgresql-sample-database-diagram is the entity-relationship diagram
+`printable-postgresql-sample-database-diagram` is the entity-relationship diagram

-exploration.txt contains the results of my exploratory queries
+`exploration.txt` contains the results of my exploratory queries

 Queries are located in the questions folder

+`everything.txt` has **all** of the questions, queries, and results

 **everything.txt contains ALL of the questions, queries, and results in one place**